Lion Head Mortarium

 Details

-Many of the examples found in Britain were East Gaulish imports, and this replica is based on one found at Papcastle Roman Fort in Cumbria.
+Many mortaria found in Britain were East Gaulish imports, and this replica is based on an example discovered at Papcastle Roman Fort in Cumbria.

 Materials